 3. Integrated Basin Development To facilitate the building of livelihood The project will be lead and Livelihood Promotion in an enterprise mode for ecologically coordinated under the Programme (IBDLP) sustainable and economically inclusive umbrella of IBDLP.
 IBDLP development of the state. has set up many institutional PIUs at the district and block level, that MCLLMP will strengthen through its knowledge and capacity building component.
-4. State Aquaculture Mission Development of existing water bodies The project will support and creation of additional water area for community led water large scale fish production, including management plans which reclamation/rehabilitation of marshy would include creation of and swampy lands. water harvesting structures, Conservation of native, endangered and village ponds and ensure rare species of Meghalaya and water sources are free of developing breeding farms of species contamination.
-The having commercial potential. community can thereafter promote aquaculture/fisheries in these water bodies. in these water boules.
-5. National Rural Livelihood To reduce poverty by enabling the poor Like NRLM, MCLLMP seeks Mission (NRLM) households to access gainful self- to transform natural resource employment and skilled wage management from an employment opportunities, resulting in entitlement based approach appreciable improvement in their livelihoods on a sustainable basis, performance based approach. through building strong grassroots The project will also support institutions of the poor. creation/strengthening of good quality institutions of the poor.
+4. State Aquaculture Mission Development of existing water bodies The project will support •• State Aquaeunture iviission and creation of additional water area for community led water large scale fish production, including management plans which reclamation/rehabilitation of marshy would include creation of and swampy lands. water harvesting structures, tild swampy laids. village ponds and ensure Conservation of native, endangered and water sources are free of rare species of Meghalaya and contamination.
+The developing breeding farms of species community can thereafter having commercial potential. promote aquaculture/fisheries in these water bodies.
+5. National Rural Livelihood To reduce poverty by enabling the poor Like NRLM, MCLLMP seeks Mission (NRLM) households to access gainful self- to transform natural resource employment and skilled wage management from an employment opportunities, resulting in entitlement based approach appreciable improvement in their livelihoods on a sustainable basis, performance based approach. through building strong grassroots institutions of the poor.
+The project will also support institutions of the poor. creation/strengthening of good quality institutions of the poor. the poor.
 6. The Khasi Hills Community The project provides detailed and long- MCLLMP will also be REDD+ Project Restoring and term plans for improving the implemented in the East Conserving Meghalaya's Hills livelihoods of 4,400 households, 80 to Khasi Hills, with the similar Forests through Community 90% of which live below the poverty objective to reverse the loss of community forests by